RoSeal-Extension/Data/README.md

 > [!IMPORTANT]\
-> RoSeal 2.1 will use a backend instead of a static CDN for data.
+> Some feature update will use a backend instead of a static CDN for data.

 # RoSeal data